-Our mission is to understand the pathogenesis of blood vessel disease and its complications, and using this knowledge, identify new strategies to improve the burden of cardiovascular disease (CVD) in people.
+Our mission is to understand the pathogenesis of blood vessel disease and its complications.
+Using this knowledge, we intend to identify novel strategies and therapeutics to reduce the burden of cardiovascular disease (CVD) on people.

 Our research uses various models, genetic manipulation, and biochemical and molecular biology tools to dissect how blood vessels become dysregulated, with an emphasis on changes to gene expression, vascular cell adaptation and function in both normal and abnormal settings in the blood vessel wall.

 Our research aims to understand the molecular, biochemical and cellular mechanisms underlying blood vessel diseases, focusing on atherosclerosis and its complications, including peripheral vascular disease and diabetes.
-By providing new knowledge as to how blood vessels become dysregulated in CVD and related pathologies, our work will help uncover new strategies and therapeutics to combat disease, ultimately improving quality of life and life expectancy.
+By providing new insights on blood vessel dysregulation in CVD and related pathologies, our work will help uncover new strategies and therapeutics to combat disease, ultimately improving quality of life and life expectancy.

 Ravindran D, et al. Broad-spectrum Chemokine Inhibition Blocks Inflammation-Induced Angiogenesis, but Preserves Ischemia-Driven Angiogenesis.
 FASEB J. 2019 Dec.
 33 (12), 13423-13434.
 DOI: 10.1096/fj.201900232RR

 Nash M, et al. TNF superfamily members in ischaemic vascular diseases.
 Cardiovasc Res.
 2019 Feb 28. pii: cvz042. doi: 10.1093/cvr/cvz042.